trustification/source-distributed/README.md

 ```console
 $ cargo r --bin cargo-verify -- -d source-distributed
 ```

-And the following option can be used to check a directory that is outside of `~/.cargo/git`:
+The following option can be used to check a directory that is outside of `~/.cargo/git`:
 ```console
 $ cargo r --bin cargo-verify -- -d source-distributed -a sscs/in-toto/artifacts/in-toto-rs -p $PWD